Jamie Varner

-James Christopher Varner (born October 12, 1984) is a retired American mixed martial artist who fought in the Ultimate Fighting Championship.
-He is the former WEC Lightweight Champion.
+James Varner (born October 12, 1984) is a retired American mixed martial artist who fought in the Ultimate Fighting Championship (UFC) and the World Extreme Cagefighting (WEC).
+He is a former WEC Lightweight Champion.

 Background

 Born and raised in Phoenix, Arizona, Varner attended Deer Valley High School where he competed in wrestling.
 At Deer Valley, Varner was a two-time Regional Champion and a State Runner Up and went on to compete at Pima Community College where he was a two-time National Qualifier and a National Runner Up, in addition to being an NJCAA All-American and a two-time Academic All-American.

 Mixed martial arts career

 Ultimate Fighting Championship

 Varner competed twice in the UFC.
 His first appearance was against veteran Hermes Franca, which Varner lost via submission (armbar) in round three.
 His final appearance was against formerly undefeated Jason Gilliam, which he won via first round submission (rear naked choke).
 After this win, Varner transferred to the WEC.